The Best Online Fabric Stores to Make Your Sofa Look Bespoke

 Why we chose it: One-stop shop for fabric, tools, and materials for your next crafting endeavor.

 If you have a thing for embroidery, sewing, and quilting, you’ll love the options at Purl Soho—it’s your one stop for everything on your checklist for your next project.
 That includes the tools that’ll get you there without a crooked seam, like a chaco liner and tracing wheel.
 The shop, which started out as a brick-and-mortar on New York City’s Sullivan Street, transformed to an online-first platform during the pandemic, and it’s all about specialty selections.
-You can find items like watercolor linen for napkins or tablecloths and organic sherpa to make a pile of fuzzy pillows for your sofa.
-Looking to do patchwork or play around with different pretty hues of the rainbow?
+You can find items like watercolor linen for sofa cushions; garment-dyed toweling with double-fold hems for napkins and tablecloths; and organic sherpa to make a pile of fuzzy pillows for your sofa.
+Looking to do patchwork or play around with the different hues of the rainbow?
 Purl Soho has a hefty selection of precut bundles, too, which shorten cutting time and offer a chance to try different colors without committing to a yard or bolt.
 The site is a longtime favorite of quilters, but all types of makers would love it.

 What we like: